noleu/opendc/Experiments.README.md

 To run the experiments, the 'Experiments' folder needs to be the working directory.
 Then to validate the correctness of a specific scheduling algorithm, the corresponding experiments files need to be given as input parameter to OpenDC.
 They can be found in the 'experiments' subfolder.
 The topologies are located in the 'topologies' subfolder.
 With the price_traces as a subfolder of the topologies folder, containing the price traces.
 The workload are located in the 'workloads' subfolder.
 The results are then stored in the 'output' folder.

 ### Plotting the results

 To plot the experiments Python version 3.12 is guaranteed to work.
-The file to plot the graphs in the report can be found in
+The files to plot the experiment graphs in the report can be found in 'Plotting' folder Requirements can be found in requirements.txt.
+Pricing plots were created using the pricing.ipynb file.
+This file generates Figures 2, 4 - 8.
+Runtime plots were created using the runtime.ipynb file.
+This file generates Figure 3.
+Details can be seen in the files.